haile12michael12/php-fullstack-interview-challenges/challenge-20-reflection-api/frontend-react/README.md

 ## Development

-The frontend is configured to proxy API requests to the backend server running on `http://localhost:8000`.
+The frontend is configured to communicate with the backend server running on `http://localhost:8080`.
 Make sure the backend is running when developing.

+### Components
+- ServiceContainer: Displays registered services
+- DependencyGraph: Visualizes service dependencies
+- ServiceInspector: Inspects service details using reflection

 ## Building for Production